 - Special Fee:

 Course DescriptionDiscusses methods used to protect and conserve natural systems and resources within the landscape.
-Deals with the health of people, plants and the environment and looks a new approaches to landscaping.
+Deals with the health of people, plants and the environment and looks at new approaches to landscaping.
 Recommended: WR 115.
+Audit available.

 Intended Outcomes for the course

-- Increased awareness of environmental systems impacted through landscape practices.
+- Show an increased awareness of environmental systems impacted through landscape practices.

-- Rethinking of past beliefs and practices in the design, installation and maintenance of landscapes.
+- Rethink past beliefs and practices in the design, installation and maintenance of landscapes.

 - Understand the environmental impacts of landscape operations on soil health, water conservation, air and water pollution and energy consumption.